Aethagoan/Gas-Station-Simulator/README.md

 Accomplished: Wrote and tested the following classes: GasStation, Car, Pump, Tank.

 Tuesday 27 February 2024 -
-Time start: 10:00AM
+Time start: 10:00 am
-Time stop:  11:00AM
+Time stop:  11:00 am
 Atendees: All.
 Goal: Work on the project simulation logic.
 Accomplished: Created a lot of logic to verify if we can serve a car.
 And made a bit of logic to create cars we may need to refactor later.
 Updated Scenario Outlines.

+Thursday 14 March 2024 -
+Time start: 11:30 am
+Time stop: 12:30 am
+Attendees: All.
+Goal: Reach milestone 2.
+Accomplished: fullfilled all requirements in milestone 2.

 ### Log of group daily standups
 Monday 26 February 2024 -
-Attendees: All
+Attendees: All.
 Accomplished: Wrote and tested the following classes: GasStation, Car, Pump, Tank.
 Blockers: Had issues integrating Tank and Pump classes to accurately track gas consumption and volume.

 Tuesday 27 February 2024 -
-Atendees: All.
+Attendees: All.
 Accomplished: Created a lot of logic to verify if we can serve a car.
 And made a bit of logic to create cars we may need to refactor later.
 Updated Bl
 Blockers: Concurrency issues with car arrivals, especially in handling multiple cars arriving simultaneously and managing their orderly service or waiting process.

+hursday 14 March 2024 -
+TAttendees: All
+  ### Records of.
+Log/Accomplished: Went over milestone 2, figured out what we needed and how we'd code it.
+Blockers: none this time around.

-### Records of individual sessions - Agustin
+   individual sessions - Agustin
 Wednesday 28 February 2024 -
 Time start: 9:00 AM
 Time stop:  9:35 AM